 11 Free Cross Browser Testing Tools – for the Perfect Web Performance [Updated]

-You have a website or web application and you want to know how they function or perform in different browsers such as chrome, internet explorer, opera, Mozilla Firefox etc. so what should you do?
-Well, I must say, that you are fortunate for being in this era as there are such amazing tools like BrowserStack, Sauce Labs, TestingBot, Browserling, Multi-Browser, Microsoft Super Preview, Ghostlab and many more.
-This kind of cross browser testing tools will help save your time and also money in comparison to the old traditional cross browsing testing where you load your website or web applications on computers and mobile devices and test it in the combination of browsers but there is a catch, the success of this method depends on the number of computers, mobile devices, browsers and operating systems you can purchase or install.
+You have a website or web application, and you want to know how they function or perform in different browsers such as chrome, internet explorer, opera, Mozilla Firefox, etc., so what should you do?
+I must say that you are fortunate for being in this era as there are amazing tools like BrowserStack, Sauce Labs, TestingBot, Browserling, Multi-Browser, Microsoft Super Preview, Ghostlab, and many more.
+This kind of cross browser testing tool will help save your time and also money in comparison to the old traditional cross browsing testing where you load your website or web applications on computers and mobile devices and test it in the combination of browsers, but there is a catch, the success of this method depends on the number of computers, mobile devices, browsers and operating systems you can purchase or install.

-- A number of browsers supported by the tool.
+- A number of browsers are supported by the tool.

 - Mobile browsers supported or not.

 So without further due, let me tell you about these mind-blowing tools in addition to more details for making your selection much more easy and more precise.
 Though there are a number of cross browser testing tools out there, I have picked 10 of the finest tools for you.
 Some of the tools on my list are free, and some are paid.
 Let’s start with the free cross browser testing online tools first.

 A roundup of 10 Free Cross Browser Testing Tools